10-step Format Instructions

-with thanks to Prof. Karen Ford, English Dept.
+10-step Format Instructions with thanks to Prof. Karen Ford, English Dept.

 Use the "Back" key to return to previous page

-- 1. Your essay should be typed with at least one-inch
+- 1. Type the essay with one-inch

 margins all around.